A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Two model joint inversion problems

 In the first case, we consider a simplified inverse problem in quantitative photoacoustic imaging~\cite{BaRe-IP11}.
-Let $\Omega\subset\bbR^d$ ($d\ge 1$) be a bounded domain representing an optical medium whose absorption and diffusion coefficients are respectively $\sigma(\bx)$ and $\gamma(\bx)$.
-The transport of near infra-red photons inside the medium can be described by the following diffusion equation
+Let $\Omega\subseteq\bbR^d$ ($d\ge 1$) be a bounded domain representing an optical medium whose absorption and diffusion coefficients are respectively $\sigma(\bx)$ and $\gamma(\bx)$.
+The transport of near-infrared photons inside the medium can be described by the following diffusion equation

 where $u(\bx)$ is the density of the photons at $\bx$ and $S(\bx)$ is the illuminating source function sending photons into the medium.
-The vector $\bn(\bx)$ is the unit outer normal vector of $\partial\Omega$ at $\bx$, and the parameter $\ell$ is known to be the inverse (re-scaled) extrapolation length.
+The vector $\bn(\bx)$ is the unit outward normal vector of $\partial\Omega$ at $\bx$, and the parameter $\ell$ is known to be the inverse (re-scaled) extrapolation length.